 Price: Writing corrections and language exchanges are free, while tutoring prices vary.

 italki is a fantastic resource.
 It primarily functions as a tutor directory for hooking learners up with one-on-one lessons, which are great for speaking practice.
 But it’s got also got a cool community aspect with extra features.
+These are currently only available in the app and not on desktop, but they’re free.

 Price: Free week-long trial.
 A monthly subscription costs $30/month, the annual subscription costs $299.88 ($24.99/month)